hdadhich01/hdadhich01.github.io/content/blog/mininet/index.md

 2. Install [Remote X11](https://marketplace.visualstudio.com/items?itemName=spadin.remote-x11-ssh)
 3. Open VSCode, click TV icon on left sidebar **or** bottom & left-most icon

+#### Default VM

+If you only have 1 VM, it should already show up as `orb`, just click it

+#### Multiple VMs

+If you have multiple, for the default just connect to `orb`, but for another do:

 1. Connect to Host
 2. Add New SSH Host
-   3. `ssh -X mininet.orb.local`
+3.  `ssh vmname@orb`
-      - this allows you to launch GUI directly from VSCode's terminal
-      - can also do `ssh mininet@orb`
-        - but this disallows GUI launching
-        - and forces you to use a separate terminal
-        - where you've SSH'd in with the `-X` flag

 4.  `Cmd+Shift+P`, type in "Install code PATH" and enter
 5. Now just open up a fresh terminal
 6. Do as you please, use `code <filepath>` to open stuff in VSCode

+#### with GUI

+Now sometimes, you want to avoid having a seperate terminal, and separate VSCode

+- Why?
+  - The seperate terminal is where you `ssh -X ...`
+    - this means **GUI enabled**
+  - VSCode's connection is just a regular `ssh ...`

+So let's just replace **#3** above with `ssh -X vmname.orb.local`

 ## UCSC Class Labs Setup